 UPDATED Review: September 2017

-- Radio play across several stations
+- Radio play across several stations (supposedly)

-- Global recognition (the stations are world-wide)
+- Global recognition (again, supposedly)

 - No way to measure results or financial gain

 - $600 for a year (what am I paying for??)

 - Had to cancel through PayPal as no one answered my cancellation requests (sent 3 notifications prior to my year being up and they proceeded to bill me afterward; asked for a refund for that extra month – all I heard were crickets, so I had to manually cancel)

 - There were focused only on one song, not my entire album